← The journal AI & SaaS February 19, 2026

 What This Means for Traditional SaaS

 I spoke with a founder recently whose company provides analytics dashboards for e-commerce businesses.
 Solid product, good retention, growing MRR.
 But during our conversation, he demonstrated something unsettling.
-He asked Claude to analyse his Shopify data, generate insights, create visualisations, and export them to his preferred format.
+He asked Claude to analyze his Shopify data, generate insights, create visualizations, and export them to his preferred format.
 The entire workflow took perhaps three minutes.
 His own product does essentially the same thing, but requires users to learn a specific interface, set up integrations, and subscribe monthly.

 "Why," he asked me, "would anyone pay for what I've built when they can just ask an AI?"